mistersingh179/bw-dashboard/README.md

 - value can be taken from the browser
 - add it as a header with key `cookie` & value of `next-auth.session-token=81f3db43-b3fb-4a85-8507-bee316db9ae2`

+# AB test code notes
+- only do AB test we have tippy data
+- send event after dice roll A (ON) or B (OFF)
+- people never scroll, should be in both cohorts
+- people bounce soon, will be in both cohorts
+- immediate bouncers will be in neither

+# fixing CLS for current inline tippies
+- build them with height when webpage is built
+- don't build if target is in or above viewport
+  - target's bottom should be bellow scroll
+- put content inside of para rather than after it. this will prevent ads pushing us away
+- fade in content when tippy enters viewport

 # Solving CLS
 - some tips on working with CLS – https://bitspeicher.blog/core-web-vitals-guide-cls/
 - showing tippies on load will cause CLS as our content suddenly appears after the page has loaded.